Drone Beyond-Line-of-Sight Demand Drives Growth Opportunity for Detect-and-Avoid Avionics

 Since NASA has ongoing research programs relevant to the areas in which we are commercializing their technology, we are continuing to discuss new licensing opportunities and extensions to our existing license based on new research and development.

-We are also funding some of this ongoing research right now and will likely end up seeing new research papers come out on collision avoidance as a result of these efforts.
+We are also funding some of this ongoing research right now and will likely end up seeing new research papers come out on detect-and-avoid as a result of these efforts.

 Thanks to everyone who attended our workshop at the Open Innovations seminar.
 We look forward to sharing more Vigilant Aerospace news and information at upcoming events!